scvalex/ltc/docs/final.md

 ### Exhaustive Testing

-Although random testing forms the backbone of LTc tests, and the author expects it to catch the most bugs, there are a few deficiencies in the approach.
+Although random testing forms the backbone of LTc's tests, and the author expects it to catch the most bugs, there are a few deficiencies with the approach.
 A large list is included in the SmallCheck paper
 \citep{smallcheck}, but we are interested in one in particular: most errors are revealed by small test cases, but random testing does not favour them, and instead wastes time on unnecessarily large test cases.
-This is a problem for LTc particularly, since the tests make changes to the on-disk data store which, in turn, are time-expensive.
+This is a problem for LTc particularly, since the tests make changes to the on-disk data store which is a time-expensive process.

 We attempt to remedy this problem by using
 \href{http://hackage.haskell.org/package/smallcheck}{SmallCheck}, an